TokenEngineeringCommunity/website/docs/academy-welcome.md

 _**A collaboration of**_
 _**[HydraDX](https://hydradx.io/)**, **[BlockScience](https://block.science/)** and TE Academy**_

-➡️ FINAL PRESENTATIONS: Thursday, October 28, 2021 - 3pm UTC
-➡️ Add to your calendar [here](https://calendar.google.com/event?action=TEMPLATE&tmeid=aHNoMmMwbjZnbWJmYjd1ajQ0MXBvdDJvcDRfMjAyMTEwMjhUMTUwMDAwWiBjXzFlZWhpZjhvdmptYXN2YzdxMjIwZmU3Yzg4QGc&tmsrc=c_1eehif8ovjmasvc7q220fe7c88%40group.calendar.google.com&scp=ALL).
+➡️ The FINAL PRESENTATIONS of this program took place on Oct 28, 2021.
+Watch a recording at our [YouTube Channel](https://youtube.com/playlist?list=PL-GxJch-YeZfjcwjCwwNSRGjnSBdapOtA)!

 [HydraDX](https://hydradx.io/) is a cross-chain liquidity protocol managing all assets in one shared liquidity pool.
 It is powered by Substrate and designed to be interoperable with other networks, including Ethereum-based assets.